Cipherpy/TAXObot/README.md

         python ingest.py

+This will process and index the data, making it available for retrieval by TAXObot.

 ## Sample Questions and Answers
 The **samples/** folder contains a set of sample questions and answers to help you get started with the kinds of queries you can ask TAXObot.
 Here are a few examples: